gnolang/bounties/README.md

 This category is straightforward and ideal for developers who prefer structured tasks with minimal ambiguity.

-### **Bounties for Competing Implementations**
+### Bounties for Competing Implementations

 **Description:**

 This category aims to explore different approaches at solving a problem, in the form of multiple competing implementations.
 These are often core re-usable packages within gno.land, which can serve as a useful tool for the larger ecosystem.
-An example of this bounty category is the [UI Markdown templating](https://github.com/gnolang/gno/issues/2753) bounty.
+An example from this bounty category is the [Markdown Library/Framework bounty](https://github.com/gnolang/gno/issues/2753).

 **Key Points:**